 Holding a sacred rapé ceremony means creating the space and the time to deliver rapé to yourself or others in a meaningful way.
-By setting the ritual and the intention, you will allow the participants not only to take the rapé but to experience it for what it is: a medicine capable of bringing grounding, clarity, and connection with the self.
+By setting the ritual and the intention, you will allow the participants not only to take the rapé but to experience the real effects of rapé, with all the grounding, clarity, and connection with the self.

 You can hold a sacred ceremony anywhere: in the jungle or in your apartment, in a yoga retreat or by a river, by yourself, or with a group of people.
 What you need is a clear intention, the right spiritual space, a set of tools, and a ritual.

 Preparation: setting the intention

 Setting the intention is a crucial part of the preparation for a rapé ceremony.
 Without it, you might not even notice the effect of the snuff.

 Why are you going to do rapé?
 What are you willing to achieve?
 Ask these questions to yourself and extend them to the other participants.
 Give them the time to focus on their expectations.
 Listen to them, if they feel like talking, and share your intention with them.
 This process is a key element of the ritual because it helps to temporarily detach you and the other participants from the outer reality and create the spiritual space needed for the rapé to be effective.

 Remember: you need awareness to catch the meaning of an action.